praty1619/praty1619/README.md

 <h2 align="center">Projects</h2>

+### khusurPhusur Website
+- Created a Fully Functional Static Site using html css and js.
+- Added Images and refined the search optiization
+- working on a new Galary section along with adding interactive Reviews
+- will later on update this site to a full feldges React.JS Project along with adding a backend

 ### Full-Stack Billing Application
 - Developed and deployed a robust billing system for Shree Haridham Bandh Trust Samiti.
 - Implemented secure user authentication, dynamic PDF receipt generation, and a clean, responsive frontend using React and Material-UI.